mobilecoinofficial/full-service/README.md

 * You must read and accept the [Terms of Use for MobileCoins and MobileCoin Wallets](./TERMS-OF-USE.md) to use MobileCoin Software.

 #### Note to Developers
-* MobileCoin Full Service is a prototype.
-Expect substantial changes before the release.
 * Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for notes on contributing bug reports and code.

 ##### License